 Emotional intelligence is key to marketing.
 With this in mind, if you can’t understand your own emotions, understanding your potential customer’s emotions will be like trying to learn Latin, on your own, as an adult, with no one to practice with.
 Examine your own emotions that first prompted you to launch your product or service.

 Finally, for marketing tips that can appeal to your customer’s emotions, contact Red Egg Marketing to discuss your product or service.
-We’ll help you craft emotional appeals to customers that will re-energize your business.
+We’ll help you craft emotional content for customers that will re-energize your business.